Home

 3. Will the surgery deal with the root cause of my problem?

-The root cause of Carpal Tunnel Syndrome is -NOT- a narrowing of the Carpal Tunnel. is -not- the tendonitis itself.
+It is vital to understand that the root cause of Carpal Tunnel Syndrome is -NOT- a narrowing of the Carpal Tunnel (for instance).
+The root cause of Achilles Tendonitis (for instance) is -not- the tendon itself.

 "Let's do surgery and see what happens," is a poor mindset to operate from.